simpliko/wpadverts/readme.txt

 "Save Changes" button without actually changing anything, this should reset router and fix URLs.

 == Changelog ==

+= 1.0.11 - 2016-10-13 =

+* NEW: Defaut values for [adverts_list]
+* NEW: Custom Fields module link in wp-admin / Options
+* NEW: 3 new code snippets in Snippets Library https://github.com/simpliko/wpadverts-snippets
+* FIXED: Using `esc_html_e()` instead of `echo esc_html()`
+* FIXED: Handle multiple taxonomies (if needed) in [adverts_manage].
+* API: Alternative category browsing URLs (easy fix for categories if they are not compatible with your theme).
+* API: Ability to Trash posts instead of deleting them in the frontend (to enable this feature add this line to your theme functions.php `add_filter("adverts_skip_trash", "__return_false");`)
+* API: Saving Custom Fields as Taxonomies instead of Meta (go to Snippets library to see an example code)
+* API: Allow to custom format the Advert price displayed in [adverts_list] and in Ad details.

 = 1.0.10 - 2016-09-12 =